Download the Fact Sheet (pdf)

 A. St. Ambrose University recognizes that during times of national emergencies, students in the National Guard and Reserves might be called to active service.
 SAU has developed the following options for students in the military service called to active duty:

-1. Withdraw the student from classes for the current term at 100% tuition refund.
+1. Withdraw the student from classes for the current term at 100% refund of tuition and mandatory fees.

 If you have questions regarding this policy or need to withdraw from classes based on a military obligation, please contact me ASAP.
-If you have questions concerning your Financial Aid package, please consult the Financial Aid office at 563/333-6314.
+If you have questions concerning your Financial Aid package, please contact Bee Central at 563/333-5775.

 Q: I have questions that have not been answered here.
 Where can I go for answers?